currinjs/CurrinJS/aio/content/guide/ngmodule.md

 <h3 class="no-toc">Provide the _ContactService_</h3>
-The `ContactComponent` displays contacts retrieved by the `ContactService`, which Angular injects into its constructor.
+The `ContactComponent` displays contacts retrieved by the `ContactService`, which Currin injects into its constructor.

 You have to provide that service somewhere.
 The `ContactComponent` could provide it,